Florence Pat Haseltine: Education and career

 From 1985 to 2012 she was the director of the Center for Population Research at the National Institute of Child Health and Human Development at the National Institutes of Health.
 In 1990, she founded the Society for the Advancement of Women's Health Research with other women who, like herself, were advocates for women's health through their work in federal programs or on academic campuses.
 She was interviewed for the Oral History Collection on Women in Medicine, currently archived at Drexel University, College of Medicine, Legacy Collection.
 She was the founding editor-in-chief of the Journal of Women's Health since 1992, and she edited the comprehensive report Women's Health Research: A Medical and Policy Primer published by the Society for the Advancement of Women's Health Research 1997.

-In 1995, Haseltine founded Haseltine Systems, a company that designs products for people with disabilities.
-Haseltine Systems Incorporated's mission is to improve the mobility of people using wheelchairs.
+In 1995, Haseltine founded Haseltine Systems a company that designed products for people with disabilities.
+Haseltine Systems mission was to improve the mobility of people using wheelchairs.
 Dr. Haseltine holds two patents for the Haseltine Flyer, a portable protective container for wheelchairs to be used on airplanes, to allow wheelchair users to travel more easily.
 Haseltine also holds multiple patents related to Secure Internet Communications.

 Following her retirement in 2012, she developed interactive websites and smart device websites that both inform the public about scientific and medical advances and also develop internal sites for networks of scientists.
-She developed an iPad application titled “Human Genome”.
+She developed an iPad application titled "Human Genome".
 The Human Genome App is designed so that a person can obtain information about a known gene or discover relationships between genes and diseases, syndromes, or traits.
-In her Emerita status she worked with not-for-profit medical advocacy and research organizations, developing a public internet presence, e.g. the Global Virus Network.
+In her emerita status she worked with not-for-profit medical advocacy and research organizations, developing a public internet presence, e.g. the Global Virus Network.